 Why do they participate in sport?
 Is it for fun, to meet friends, or because of their drive to be the best?
 Is it a combination of the two?
 What do they enjoy doing with their free time?
 What do they expect from you as their coach?
 What are their goals?
 What would they like to learn?
 How do they learn best?
 How do they communicate best?
 Maybe the athlete doesn’t have all the answers yet, and that’s okay.
 Over time help the athlete understand themselves and you as a coach, and use that information to help them achieve their goals.
 Coaching is so much more than explaining a single leg.
 It’s about giving a person tools to be successful.
 As a coach, losing your ego and being selfless is the way to uncover how you can best serve your athletes.
 Maybe you discover the singular way you typically teach isn’t effective for an athlete.
 Male or female, as a coach it's your duty to learn how to be flexible and try a different tactic.
 It is certainly not the athletes fault, nor is gender the issue for not understanding an athlete's motives for competing in sport.
 Look for moments where you have to flex and think outside of your normal coaching toolbox.
 Those are valuable lessons that only strengthen your skills and abilities.
 Be excited for those tough or frustrating moments!
 Those are the moments you grow!

-Emma Randall is a member of Team USA’s coaching staff, and was a coach for the 2016 Olympic Games in Rio.
-Emma earned her B.A. and M.S. in Sports Psychology from Lock Haven University.
-She is the Developmental National Team coach for USA Wrestling in the Cadet and Junior age divisions and in 2016 earned her USA Wrestling Gold level coaching certification.
+Emma earned her B.A. and M.S. in Sports Psychology from Lock Haven University where she competed for the team and wrestled on the senior circuit.
+In 2016, Randall earned her USA Wrestling Gold level coaching certification.
 She is one of 68 coaches to hold that certification and the only woman.
-She is an avid advocate and is dedicated to the growth and development of females in sports.
+Through her own business, Evolve Leadership and Performance Training, she is dedicated to the growth and development of females and coaches in sports.